v-espitalier/reproduced_papers/README.md

-├── .gitignore            # specific .gitignore rules for clean repository ├── implementation.py     # Main engine to train a model - the cli can accept parameters or config file ├── notebook.ipynb        # Interactive exploration of key concepts ├── README.md             # Paper overview and results ├── requirements.txt      # additional requirements for the paper ├── configs/              # predefined configurations to train models ├── data/                 # Datasets and preprocessing ├── lib/                  # code used by implementation.py and notebook.ipynb - as a integrated library
-├── models/               # Trained models
+├── .gitignore            # specific .gitignore rules for clean repository ├── implementation.py     # Main engine to train a model - the cli can accept parameters or config file ├── notebook.ipynb        # Interactive exploration of key concepts ├── README.md             # Paper overview and results overview ├── requirements.txt      # additional requirements for the scripts ├── configs/              # predefined configurations to train models ├── data/                 # Datasets and preprocessing if any ├── lib/                  # code used by implementation.py and notebook.ipynb - as a integrated library ├── models/               # Trained models
-├── results/              # Generated figures, tables, or outputs from trained models ├── tests/                # Validation tests
+├── results/              # Selected generated figures, tables, or outputs from trained models ├── tests/                # Validation tests
 └── utils/                # additional commandline utilities for visualization, launch of multiple trainings, etc...
 ```